alex210501/Ecosystem/README.md

 Launch the `Ecosystem` project to start the simulation.

 ## Framework
-Our simulation is based on the monogame framework in C#.
+Our simulation is based on the Monogame framework in C#.

 ```python
 board_weight =